cloud-agnost/charts/docs/Minikube.md

 kubectl get svc -n ingress-nginx -o jsonpath='{.items[].status.loadBalancer.ingress[].ip}'
 ```

-Then open your browser and access to the IP address (`http://192.168.49.2` for the given example above)
+Then open your browser and access to the IP address (`http://192.168.49.2/studio` for the given example above) or go to `http://localhost/studio` to launch Agnost Studio.

 ## Chart Customization